 To answer this question, imagine your favorite restaurant.
 What are some of the reasons that it’s your favorite?
 Close to home?
 Friendly staff?
 Quality of the food?

-Usability and UI are very different features that contribute to an experience.
+Usability vs UI are very different features that contribute to an experience.
 They are all intrinsically linked and influential to one another, but using them interchangeably makes as much sense as replacing a dirty spoon with fresh basil.
 Not useful at all!

 Importance of Working Together